GrainneOndina/SewALot/README.md

 -  **Post:** As a logged in User I can delete a post I created.
 -  **View all posts:**  As a logged in User I can view all posts.
 -  **View post and  comments:** As a logged in User I can view an individual post so that I can read the comments to it.
+-  **Comment on a post:** As a logged in User I can leave comments on a post so that I can be involved in the conversation
--   **Follow other user:** As a logged in User I can follow another user.
+-  **Delete a Comment:** As a logged in User I can edit or delete a comment I wrote on a post so that I can change my minde.
--  **Account edit profile image:** As a logged in User I can edit my account so that I can change profile image.
+-  **Account edit profile image:** As a logged in User I can edit my account so that I can change profile image, username and password.
 -  **Like Post:** As a logged in User I can Like another users post.
 -  **Like** As a logged in click Like to view posts I have liked.
--  **Comment on a post:** As a logged in User I can leave comments on a post so that I can be involved in the conversation
--  **Delete a Comment:** As a logged in User I can edit or delete a comment I wrote on a post so that I can change my minde.

 ### User stories not done yet:
+-  **View some posts:** Follow other user: As a logged in User I can follow another user.
 -  **View some posts:**  As a logged in User I can click on feed to view only posts of users I am following.
 -  **Like Comment:** As a logged in User I can Like another users post.
--  **Feed** As a logged in click feed to view posts only from Users I am following.
 -  **Search:** A lodge in user should be able to search for a word or words in all content on the page